Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Best for ease and speedTrivago

-Hotel comparison site Trivago takes just a few seconds to sift through 1,000s of hotels' prices, scraping 150 brokers and hotel chains.
-It's simple, fun to use and you can drill down your search by star, user rating or hotel facilities.
+Hotel comparison site Trivago takes just a few seconds to sift through thousands of hotels' prices, scraping 206 brokers and hotel chains.
+It's simple, fun to use and you can drill down your search by star, user rating or facilities.

-If you know which hotel you want, just plug the name into the box on the left and it quickly locates the cheapest price for that establishment.
+If you know which hotel you want, just plug its name into the box on the left and it quickly locates the cheapest price for that establishment.

 The site displays potential 'savings' in red, although bear in mind discounts are against the most expensive broker's price, which could be abnormally high.

-It also lets you search for specific hotels and read reviews supplied by brokers.
+It also lets you search for specific hotels and read reviews supplied by guests.

 Limited range, but worth checkingHotels Comparison